Hackers News Hackers News

 Inside the Infection Mechanism: VBS to In-Memory RAT Execution

-The infection begins with a VBS file that acts purely as a launcher, carrying no active malicious code of its own.
+The infection process initiates with a VBS file that functions solely as a launcher, devoid of any active malicious code itself.

 Name_File.vbs content (Source - LevelBlue)